SiliconLabs/peripheral_examples/series2/eusart/async_interrupt/readme.txt

         + Wireless Starter Kit Mainboard (BRD4001A)
 Device: EFR32FG23A010F512GM48 (this code will run unchanged on any
         EFR32FG23 variant so long as the pins used as present).
 PA8 - EUSART0_TX (Expansion Header Pin 12)
 PA9 - EUSART0_RX (Expansion Header Pin 14)
 PB0 - VCOM_ENABLE (WSTK P15)

+Board:  Silicon Labs EFR32xG24 2.4 GHz 10 dBm Radio Board (BRD4186A)
+        + Wireless Starter Kit Mainboard (BRD4001A)
+Device: EFR32MG24A010F1536GM48 (this code will run unchanged on any
+        EFR32MG24 variant so long as the pins used as present).
+PA8 - EUSART0_TX (Expansion Header Pin 12)
+PA9 - EUSART0_RX (Expansion Header Pin 14)
+PB0 - VCOM_ENABLE (WSTK P15)